-- Students will choose only one concentration area after being admitted into the program. - Throughout the first semester of the program students submit three project proposals, providing rationale for the concentration area they wish to pursue. - Students meet with the program director throughout this process to discuss and design their unique rotations that meet the individual interests of the students.
-The student is primarily responsible for designing this rotation.
+- Interns will choose only one concentration area after being admitted into the program. - Throughout the first semester of the program interns submit three project proposals, providing rationale for the concentration area they wish to pursue. - Interns meet with the program director throughout this process to discuss and design their unique rotations that meet the individual interests of the interns.
+The intern is primarily responsible for designing this rotation.